OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 4. Read daily `DISCHRG` time series for the station.

 TSTool allows viewing time series of different interval on the same graph, as shown below.
-The graph has been zoomed to a single storm and shows how the time series values vary depending on data interval.
+The graph has been zoomed to a single storm event and shows how the time series values vary depending on data interval.

 ![tstool-graph](example-streamflow/tstool-graph.png)

-### Download daily diversion records for a structure ###
+### Download daily diversion time series for a structure ###

 Daily diversion records are the most detailed diversion record data for a structure.
 Diversion records are initially recorded as `WaterClass` records, which indicate details